-Key Stage 4 Options Evening -Tuesday 13th February 2024, 5pm-6:30pm
+Key Stage 4 Options Evening -Tuesday 11th February 2025, 5pm-6:30pm

 The Options Evening will take place at The Hinckley School and will allow you to explore each option by talking to subject representatives.
-Further information will be sent to parents and carers in advance of the evening, and there will also be opportunities to meet with class teachers of English and Maths to discuss your child's progress so far this year.
-During the evening a series of talks led by Mr Wood, Deputy Headteacher, and Mr Fawkner, Assistant Headteacher, will share additional important information about the options process.
+During the evening a series of talks led by Mr Wood, Deputy Headteacher, and Ms Godfrey, Assistant Headteacher, will share additional important information about the options process.
 The talk will be repeated at: 5:15pm, 5:45pm and 6:15pm.

-Options Deadline - Monday 4th March
+Options Deadline - Monday 3rd March 2025